-Bullet Journals are growing in popularity.
+The art of the bullet journal is growing in popularity.
 I saw them all over my Pinterest feed and because I absolutely love organizing, I decided to make one.
 I spent 2016 trying to do all those extravagant designs that look absolutely perfect.
 After a few months of using the journal, I realized that I never really used a lot of those extra pages, trackers, and features.

 Since then, I have been working towards simplifying my journal to have only the necessities.
 I love art and being creative, but having each page be creative and artsy was really time-consuming.
 As a full-time student, a part-time employee I did not have time to do my bullet journal pretty and include a million pages that I’d never use.

 This article is meant to provide brief overviews and photos of the pages I have successfully used and currently use in my bullet journal.
 These are pages that I suggest for the super busy, not-so-artsy, simpleton.
+This article utilizes affiliate links.

 #1 Detailed Key Page